Service Update: Covid-19 and child performance – January 2021

-Child performance licences exist to ensure that the education, health and safety of a child will not suffer if they spend a significant amount of time performing; this could be performing in films, theatre, taking part in sporting activites or modelling.
+Child performance licences exist to ensure that the education, health and safety of a child will not suffer if they spend a significant amount of time performing.
+This could be performing in films, theatre, taking part in sporting activities or modelling.

-Children who take part in public performances or entertainment will need to be accompanied by a registered chaperone at any time when their parent or full time carer is not present.
-For further information on chaperones please click here.
+Children who take part in public performances or entertainment will need to be accompanied by a registered chaperone at any time.
+This should happen when when their parent or full time carer is not present.
+View further information on chaperones .